 While it is possible in theory to buy stocks online from individuals who happen to own them, this is neither practical nor widespread, and potentially runs afoul of several regulatory issues, especially when the stocks being bought are stocks in publicly traded companies.
-The best way for an individual to buy stocks online is by opening an account with a regulated, registered online stock trading broker, such as FXTM, which is regulated in multiple regulatory jurisdictions.
+The best way for an individual to buy stocks online is by opening an account with a regulated, registered online stock trading broker.
 Once the account is open, you can go about buying stocks online from your chosen broker.
 The broker takes care of ensuring underlying legal ownership is registered in the name of the customer and also all other necessary bureaucracy which is imposed upon any change in ownership in shares of a publicly traded company, with the exception of a few unlikely obligations which might theoretically fall upon the individual client – for example, many countries require special regulatory filings of information by any individual amassing control of over 10% of the entire issued stock of a public company, but this is not going to happen in the case of a private investor in trader who is not already extremely wealthy.

 Can I earn interest on a brokerage account?

 Yes, you can earn interest on a brokerage account, but this is usually only possible under certain restrictive conditions making it unlikely that most retail stock traders will benefit from it.
 It is usual for online stockbrokers to stipulate that they will pay interest only to an account which maintains an average positive balance above a certain amount, and then interest is paid only on that amount.
 For example, one stockbroker currently pays interest only on the amount of average positive balance above $10,000.